GeekTrainer/learn-typescript/m06-generics-in-typescript/includes/4-exercise-implement-generics-with-interfaces-classes.md

 You can also declare a generic interface and implement it in a class.

+1. Continue working in the Playground.
-1. In a new Playground window, declare an interface called `ProcessIdentity` that has two properties, `value` and `message`, and two generic type variables, `T` and `U`, for the property types.
+1. Declare an interface called `ProcessIdentity` that has two properties, `value` and `message`, and two generic type variables, `T` and `U`, for the property types.
 Then, add a generic signature of a method called `process` that returns a value of type `T`.

     ```typescript